digitsensitive/phaser3-typescript/cheatsheets/tweens/timeline.md

 ### Introduction

-A timeline combines multiple tweens into one
+A timeline combines multiple tweens into one.
 Its overall behavior is otherwise similar to a single tween.

 > The timeline updates all of its tweens simultaneously.